open-goal/open-goal.github.io/documentation/contributing/text-translations.md

   ![](img/game_base_text_clean_up_8.png)
    - press `Ctrl+Shift+L`, hold `Shift` and press `Arrow Up` enough times, so the selection looks like this:\
   ![](img/game_base_text_clean_up_9.png)\
-   - press `Backspace` to delete all of the selected lines
+   - press `Backspace` to delete all of the selected lines,
    - while your cursor is still in multiple places at once delete the spaces before the `,` for better readability, like so:\
   ![](img/game_base_text_clean_up_10.png)

-We suggest you delete the credits starting here:\
+    - We suggest you delete the credits starting here:\
 ![](img/game_base_text_clean_up_11.png)\
 And ending here:\
 ![](img/game_base_text_clean_up_12.png)\
 As they do not need translation.

-1. Finally, remove the `,` just before the `}` at the end of the file to finish the cleanup.\
+4. Finally, remove the `,` just before the `}` at the end of the file to finish the cleanup:\
 ![](img/game_base_text_clean_up_13.png)

-#### Step 2.4 - Compiling the Game and testing the Language
+#### Step 2.4 - Compiling the Game and Testing the Language

 We need a test string to check if our language loads in the game properly.
 Let's replace the prompt to talk with a placeholder text:
 - in the `game_base_text_{LANG_CODE}.json` file we just cleaned up replace the string with ID `0104` with something else, like so:\